+To avoid damage to the cooling system, make sure to completely flush the cooling system with clear water.
+Continue to flush the system until all signs of the cleaning agent are gone.

-- 3. Fill the cooling system with clean water.
-Install the cooling system filler cap. - 4.
-Start and run the engine at low idle until the temperature reaches 49 to 66 °C (120 to 150 °F). - 5.
-Stop the engine and allow the engine to cool.
-Loosen the cooling system filler cap slowly in order to relieve any pressure.
+5. Stop the engine and allow the engine to cool.
+Loosen the cooling system filler cap slowly to relieve any pressure.
 Remove the cooling system filler cap.
-Open the drain cock or remove the drain plug on the engine.
-Open the drain cock or remove the drain plug on the radiator.
+Remove the connection hose or remove the cooling system drain plugs.
 Allow the water to drain.
 Flush the cooling system with clean water.
+Install the connection hose.
+Install all drain plugs and tighten securely.